Moodyloon/Hex-s-Event-System-master-FORK-/README.md

 # Hex-s-Event-System-master
-I do not own this, this code is from Hexeptions repository that went down, This repository may be temporarily.
+I do not own this, this code is from Hexeptions repository that is not available, This repository may be temporarily.